Vold3mort/Quansheng-UV-K5-Mods/README.md

 ENABLE_BYP_RAW_DEMODULATORS       := 0       additional BYP (bypass?) and RAW demodulation options, proved not to be very useful, but it is there if you want to experiment
 ENABLE_BLMIN_TMP_OFF              := 0       additional function for configurable buttons that toggles `BLMin` on and off wihout saving it to the EEPROM
 ENABLE_SCAN_RANGES                := 1       scan range mode for frequency scanning, see wiki for instructions (radio operation -> frequency scanning)
-ENABLE_SPECTRUM_COPY_VFO          := 1       pressing MENU in spectrum mode will exit and copy current peak frequency to current VFO
+ENABLE_SPECTRUM_COPY_VFO          := 1       pressing MENU in spectrum mode will exit and copy current peak frequency, bw, step, modulation to current VFO, also entering spectrum will carry these settings from VFO (full integration)
-ENABLE_SPECTRUM_SHOW_CHANNEL_NAME := 1 shows channel number and channel name of the peak frequency in spectrum
+ENABLE_SPECTRUM_SHOW_CHANNEL_NAME := 1       shows channel number and channel name of the peak frequency in spectrum ENABLE_ULTRA_LOW_POWER_TX         := 0       transmits with ultra low power. useful for dev/testing
 ```